HomeDing/homeding.github.io/displays.md

 ## Flexible displays

 ::: sensor oled
 There are many OLED displays available using similar chips and drivers.
-They are contolled using the I2C or SPI bus.
+They are controlled using the I2C or SPI bus.
 :::

 A small display used together with a ESP8266 board covers a lot of use-cases.